ospichev/ospichev.github.io/index.md

 ---
 layout: frontpage
 title: Sergei Ospichev
-description: Blue Ham is a PhD candidate at Broom University.
+description: Sergei Ospichev is a researcher at Sobolev Institute of Mathematics.
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: computability theory, logic, semantic programming
 ---

-Blue Ham is a PhD candidate at Broom University.
+Sergei Ospichev is a Researcher at <li><a href="http://math.nsc.ru/english.html">Sobolev Institute of Mathematics</a></li> Blue Ham is a PhD candidate at Broom University.
 His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>